-1. What is a board foot of lumber and how is it measured?
-The definition of a board foot is rather simple– one board foot is a piece of lumber that is 1 foot wide, 1 foot long and 1 inch thick, or its volumetric equivalent.
-An example a board measuring 1” thick in the rough and 6” wide and 8’ long would be 4 board feet.
-Use the following formula: Thickness (inches) x width (inches) x length (feet) divided by 12.
-The same board in 8/4 or 2” thick in the rough would be 8 board feet.
+The definition of a board foot is rather simple: a piece of lumber that is 1 foot wide, 1 foot long, and 1 inch thick, or its volumetric equivalent.
+For example, a board measuring 1” thick in the rough and 6” wide and 8’ long would be 4 board feet.
+Use the following formula: thickness (inches) x width (inches) x length (feet) divided by 12.

-3. What does hit/miss planed or skim planed mean?
-This is taking a rough board and planning it slightly so the customer can see the lumber better, making it easier to choose the correct board for your project.
-These boards are not yet finish planed allowing the customer to plane to final desired thickness or we can plane if customers do not have access to a planer.
+Hit/miss planed and skim planed mean the same thing: taking a rough board and planing it slightly so the customer can see the lumber better, in order to choose the correct board for his or her project.
+This allows the customer to plane the board to the desired thickness; we can also plane boards if customers do not have access to a planer.
 Millwork requires advanced notice.

-4. What width and length are our boards?
-Hardwood lumber is typically sold random width and length.
-This means that board widths typically range from 5” wide to 12” wide and lengths are typically 8-12′ long.
-Widths and lengths can vary in different species of lumber and many unique sized boards are available as well.
-If you are looking for specific sizes you can always call/email ahead.
+Hardwood lumber is typically sold at random widths and lengths.
+This means that boards can range from 5” to 12” wide and 8′ to 12′ long.
+Widths and lengths can vary depending on the species of lumber, and many unique-sized boards are available as well.
+If you are looking for specific sizes, call or email us to see what we have available.

-5. What does the term S2S, S3S, and S4S mean?
-If a board is finish planed to final thickness it is called S2S or surfaced to sides.
-If the board is planed to final thickness and has one straight edge it is referred to as S3S or surfaced three sides.
-If a board is finish planed, ripped one straight edge, and then ripped to a specific width (like the big box stores do) this is called S4S or surfaced four sides.
+If a board has been planed to final thickness, it is called S2S surfaced two sides.
+If the board is planed to final thickness and has one straight edge, it is referred to as S3S or surfaced three sides.
+If a board has been planed, ripped on one straight edge, and then ripped to a specific width (like the big box stores do), this is called S4S or surfaced four sides.

-6. Is your lumber in the rough?
 Most of our lumber is hit/miss planed.
-This makes it easier for customers to choose their lumber but still is thick enough to allow room for milling to final thickness.
-If you desire rough lumber or lumber finish planed we can provide this with advanced notice before purchasing.
+This makes it easier for customers to choose their lumber but still allows room for milling to final thickness.
+If you desire rough lumber or lumber finish planed, please let us know before purchasing so we can accommodate your needs.

-9. Will you cut boards for customers?
-We will cut lumber for customers to make hauling easier.
-For example, if you purchase a 12′ long board we can cut into two 6′ long boards if that is easier for you to take home with you.
+We are happy to cut lumber for customers to make hauling easier.
+For example, if you purchase a 12′ long board, we can cut into two 6′ long boards if that is easier for you to take home.
 There is no charge for this service.

-10. Do you ship plywood via FedEx or common carrier?
-We do ship plywood locally via our own trucks.
-We do not ship plywood via FedEx or common carrier unless the order contains lumber as well to wrap the plywood during transit.
-The reason for this policy is because plywood veneers can be easily damaged during shipment and require extreme amount of packaging time.
+We ship plywood locally via our own trucks.
+We do not ship plywood via FedEx or common carrier unless the order contains lumber as well, which we package around the plywood during transit.
+The reason for this policy is that plywood veneers take an extremely long time to package and can be easily damaged during shipment.